Loopring/protocols/docs/fee-design.md

 The fee algorithm may also want to share some of the fees with an address different than the miner (e.g. a wallet address).
 How big a part of the fees it wants can be configured and can be queried by the Loopring protocol by calling ```getMinimumFeePercentage()```.
 This allows the protocol to check if the miner is happy to split this this much of his fees with the fee algorithm.

-Futhermore, when submitting the orders to the Loopring protocol, the miner can insert an additional fee percentage factor for every order independently.
+Furthermore, when submitting the orders to the Loopring protocol, the miner can insert an additional fee percentage factor for every order independently.
 This fee percentage factor will be applied to the original fee amounts calculated by the fee algorithm.
 This not only allows the miner to reduce the fees that need to paid by the owner (or even completely reduce them to zero), but even allows the miner to pay out the fees to the owner of the order.
 When the order owner gets paid fees for the order, these will come from the part of the miner, not from the part of e.g. the wallet.

 The payments returned should at least contain the payment to actually settle the order.
 All other payments are considered fee payments.
 For every fee payment we do 2 token transfers:
 - A transfer going to the original receiving address given by the fee algorithm, but with the amount reduced by the miner fee percentage.
-- A transfer going the the miner to pay its share of the fees.
+- A transfer going the miner to pay its share of the fees.

 This allows the fee algorithm to pay fees to as many addresses it wants, while ensuring the miner gets its split on every one of those fee payments.

 ### Custom token transfers

-To support non-standard token transfers it is possible to do the token transfers using a contract implementing the TokenTransfer interface:
+To support non-standard token transfers, it is possible to do the token transfers using a contract implementing the TokenTransfer interface:
 ```
 ITokenTransfer {
     // For now, the same transferFrom function parameters as ERC20